 In the Iberian Peninsula the use of cultural heritage as a development strategy took place later than in France and England, and is only now being discussed and debated.
-Iberian museums and cultural heritage appear increasingly connected to cultural tourism and to an urbanizing agricultural world (see Pereiro Peréz, 2003, 2005).
-The museums change because of the new requirements and cultural politics, and stop being predominantly places of conservation to turn themselves into "chronotypes" of cultural heritage interpretation, while being a symbolic representation of culture for visitors.
+Iberian museums and cultural heritage appear increasingly connected to cultural tourism39 and to an urbanising agricultural world40.
+The museums change because of the new requirements and cultural politics, and stop being predominantly places of conservation to turn themselves into 'chronotypes' of cultural heritage interpretation, while being a symbolic representation of culture for visitors.